bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ---
 ## Gradle Runner vs Android Build

-We'd like to shed light on the major differences between our two Android building steps: `Gradle Runner` and `Android Build` Steps.
-They are both building steps but they are slightly different in their functions.
+We'd like to shed light on the major differences between our two Android build steps: `Gradle Runner` and `Android Build` Steps.
+They are both build steps but they are slightly different in their functions.
 Let's jump right in!

 Our `Gradle Runner` Step is the headquarter for all your `gradle tasks`.
 It runs a single or multiple Gradle task(s) you specify and then copies the generated APK(s) into the Bitrise Deploy Directory (`$BITRISE_DEPLOY_DIR`).
 This step runs ANY Gradle task (not just building task) that is available in your project's [task list](/tips-and-tricks/android-tips-tricks/#how-to-get-the-list-of-available-gradlew-tasks-in-your-project/).
 You can run multiple tasks at the same time if you insert the tasks separated with spaces in the `Gradle task to run` input field of the Step.